-Graduate-Post-Baccalaureate TOEFL Requirement
+Graduate-Post-Baccalaureate English Language Requirement

 All graduate and post-baccalaureate applicants, regardless of citizenship, whose native language is not English and whose preparatory education was principally in a language other than English must demonstrate competence in English.
 Those who do not possess a bachelor's degree from a postsecondary institution where English is the principal language of instruction must receive a minimum score of (campus minimum score) on the Test of English as a Foreign Language (TOEFL).
 Some programs require a higher score.
 Applicants taking the Computer-Based Test of English as a Foreign Language must present a score of (campus minimum) or above.
 Some programs may require a higher score.

-Some CSU campuses may use alternative methods for assessing fluency in English.
+Several CSU campuses may use alternative methods for assessing fluency in English including Pearson Test of English Academic (PTE Academic), the International English Language Testing System (IELTS), and the International Test of English Proficiency (ITEP).